 Prescription Drug Guide (Formulary) - A list of covered drugs provided by the plan.
 The drugs on this list are selected by the plan with the help of doctors and pharmacists.
 The list includes both brand-name and generic drugs.
-(See Chapter 6, Section 1.1 of this booklet for how to access the Drug Guide.)

 Primary Care Physician (PCP) - The doctor or other provider you see first for most health problems.
 In many Medicare health plans, you must see your primary care provider before you see any other health care provider.